Katarina Witt

 Witt won the first of her two Olympic gold medals for East Germany at the 1984 Sarajevo Olympics, before winning a second at the 1988 Calgary Olympics.
 She is one of only two skaters to defend a ladies' singles Olympic title, the other being Norwegian Sonja Henie.
 Witt is a four-time World Champion (1984, 1985, 1987, 1988) and two-time World silver medalist (1982, 1986).
-She won six consecutive European Championships (1983–1988), a feat only equalled by Sonja Henie among female skaters.
-Between 1984 and 1988, Witt won ten golds from eleven major international events, making her one of the most successful figure skaters.
+She won six consecutive European Championships (1983–1988), a feat equalled only by Henie among female skaters.
+Between 1984 and 1988, Witt won ten gold medals in eleven major international events, making her one of the most successful figure skaters ever.

 Retiring from competitive skating after defending her Olympic title in 1988, Witt reappeared at the 1994 Winter Olympics where she represented a reunified Germany while skating a Robin Hood-themed program, a comeback performance which saw her receive the Goldene Kamera award.
 Since her subsequent retirement, Witt has worked in film and television.